 Spaces is an S3-compatible object storage service that lets you store and serve large amounts of data.
 Each Space is a bucket for you to store and serve files.
 The free, built-in Spaces CDN minimizes page load times, improves performance, and reduces bandwidth and infrastructure costs.

-DigitalOcean Spaces allow you to store and serve large amounts of data.
-Each Space you create within an account has its own URL and can be used as a logical unit for segmenting content.
+DigitalOcean Spaces allows you to store and serve large amounts of data.
+Each Spaces bucket you create within an account has its own URL and can be used as a logical unit for segmenting content.

 The Spaces URL naming pattern is